 A quick primer on how to use French Laundromats

 Prices are usually around 2.50-6€ a load depending on the size of the machine, and 1.10€ for 10 minutes of dryer time.
-If the prices are not posted, you push the paybox button that corresponds to the washer or dryer, and the price will appear.
+If the prices are not posted, you push the paybox button that corresponds to the washer or dryer, or enter the machine number, and the price will appear.

 What to do: Choose your washer (don’t stuff it too full), choose your cycle, and then open up the compartment on top to put in your soap: drop one detergent tab each in the two biggest holes and pour a cap of fabric softener in the small hole (usually the holes go left to right: soap for pre-wash, soap for main wash, fabric softener for rinse).

-Now pay at the paybox on the wall: put the money in and push the corresponding button (or if that doesn’t work push the button first, then drop in the coins), and away you go.
+Now pay at the paybox on the wall: push the button for the machine you want to use (or tap the machine number into the keypad) then once you see the price, feed in the coins… and away you go.
 Cycles take about an hour.
-For dryers, the price you see when you push the button is usually for 8-10 minutes.
+For dryers, the price you see when you push the button is usually for 5-10 minutes, but as soon as you feed the first coins you can see on the dryer how many minutes you just bought, and repeat accordingly to get the drying time you need.

 In the Old Town, there are 2 laundromats: